 - If you are inside the building with the shooter and you are unsure you can safely exit the building, or if you are in an adjacent building, the safest option is normally to barricade (i.e., Shelter in Place):

-- Move to a room that can be locked or barricaded; lock and barricade all doors and windows.
+- Move to a room that can be locked or barricaded

-- Turn off lights, close blinds, and turn off radios and silence cell phones.
+- Turn off lights, close blinds, and turn off radios or other devices that emit sound

 - If feasible, call 911 and report:

-- Your location, including building name, floor and room number
+- Where you are located, including building name, floor and room number

 - What is happening.
 If you were able to see the offender(s), give description of the person(s) sex, race, clothing, type of weapon(s), location last observed, direction of travel, and identity – if known